kimt0t0/Role-Mates/README.md

 _* BONUS IF TIME *_

-- Bonus: life can be edited by owner player and Game Master on characters' cards.
+- Bonus1: life can be edited by owner player and Game Master on characters' cards.
 Players can add / edit statistics and powers on their characters.

 - Bonus2: sort getAll results alphabetically / by date (and reversed in both cases)

+- Bonus3 CRUD Update:
+  ¤ add user to game
+  ¤ add character to game (so add user to game)
+  ¤ add message to game (so add message to character and user) ¤ add/remove moderator on game and its characters
+  --- need to learn how to watch a collection and update it when changes implicate changes on this collection ---